 Once registration opens up and you have access to myBankStreetConnect (our student system), you will see an area to upload documentation regarding the immunizations.

 All matriculated (degree-seeking) students are given @bankstreet.edu email accounts.
 After you are accepted into a program and have confirmed your enrollment, you will receive an email from the IT department to the address associated with your application.
 This email will outline your credentials and how to access your inbox.
 This email has a .pdf attached to it, so check your spam box, just in case!

 Accessing Canvas (our learning management system) once classes start:

 As you get closer to the start of the semester, you’ll want to access the College’s Learning Management System, Canvas.
 This is where you’ll find important information about the classes you’ve registered for.
-You will be able to access Canvas as soon as you receive your Bank Street email address, which is assigned to you in the days after you register for classes.
+You will be able to access Canvas as soon as you receive your Bank Street email address, which is assigned to you during registration.
 To access Canvas:

 - Log in to the Bank Street website using your @bankstreet.edu email and password.